VaradPawaskar/ObstacleAvoidance/README.md

 This will launch the gazebo enviroment
 4. In another terminal, run the command `roslaunch robot_description spawn.launch`.
 This will load the robot in the environment at origin.
 It can be spawned at different location by giving additional arguments like `x:=3 y:=8 z:=7`.
-5. In another terminal run `rosrun motion_plan obstacle_avoidance.py`.
-This will start the robot and obstacle avoidance algorithm.
+5. In another terminal run `rosrun motion_plan obstacle_avoidance.py _x_goal:=<x> _y_goal:=<y>`.
+   The node will drive the robot toward the goal coordinates while avoiding obstacles.

+## Goal Based Navigation

+`obstacle_avoidance.py` now subscribes to `/odom` so that it knows the robot pose.
+The goal position can be provided through the private parameters `x_goal` and `y_goal`.
+The node computes a velocity command that steers the robot toward the goal while still using the original obstacle detection logic.
+When the robot reaches the goal (within 0.2&nbsp;m), it stops automatically.

 ## Video